To avoid getting into trouble and losing your home, you need to pay rent on time and maintain your rental unit.

 - Pay your rent on time.
 If you're late or you only pay the partial amount, your landlord can take action against you and try to evict you.

 - Keep your home clean.
 Your landlord has to make sure your unit is healthy, safe and properly maintained, but you're responsible for making sure it's generally clean.

 - Repair damage that you cause.
 Fix anything that you or your guests damage or break.
 If the damage is major, notify your landlord before you make any repairs.

 - Be reasonably quiet: Do not disturb others who live in your building.

-- Honour your lease or tenancy agreement: Follow the terms in your lease.
-If your lease has conditions that break the rules in the Residential Tenancies Act, you do not have to follow anything in the lease that's illegal, like "no pets."
+- Honour your lease or tenancy agreement.
+You have to follow the terms in your lease, but some leases have illegal terms that break the rules of the Residential Tenancies Act.
+You don't have to follow anything in the lease that's illegal, like "no pets."